Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Construction, Insurance

-This section covers lawyers who act for either the providers or consumers of social housing.
-This can comprise corporate work, such as governance and joint ventures including housing stock transfers, antisocial behaviour matters, construction or redevelopment financing, property issues, or defending social housing tenants against legal proceedings brought by the providers.
+This section encompasses work relating to the development, provision or occupation of social housing.
+Representative matters include corporate work, such as governance and joint ventures (including housing stock transfers), antisocial behaviour matters, construction or redevelopment financing, property issues and defending social housing tenants against legal proceedings brought by the providers.

-We also rank law firms which focus exclusively on financing of social housing developments and those who solely represent social housing tenants.
+We have a separate table that focuses exclusively on the financing of social housing developments and another for those firms that solely represent social housing tenants.

 Related sections: Construction, Local Government, Projects, Public Procurement, Real Estate, Real Estate Finance, Real Estate Litigation

-This section ranks the firms and lawyers that demonstrate stand out expertise in the sports sector.
-Regulatory work for sports organizations and governing bodies is highly rated, as is commercial work, when it is related to the sport in question.
-We may consider work for non-sports clients who are active in the sector, however such work will be given less weight.
-We won’t consider non-sports work involving sportspeople.
-For example, family law or reputation management issues for sports clients shouldn’t be included on a sports submission.
+This section ranks the firms and lawyers that demonstrate standout expertise in the sport sector.
+Regulatory work for sport organisations and governing bodies is highly rated, as is commercial work, when it is related to the sport in question.
+Work for non-sports clients who are active in the sector may be considered, but will be given less weight.

-We also recognise firms which specialise in horse racing & equestrian law in a specialist table.
+Chambers recognises firms that specialise in horse racing and equestrian law in a specialist table.

 This section covers a broad range of work relating to the tax efficient structuring of business operations, assets or transactions.
 Among other areas, we recognise teams for their tax advisory work as well as for their advice in relation to M&A and financing transactions, fund structuring and real estate related tax issues.
 In London, we rank individuals for their general tax expertise, as well those who specialise in Investment Funds, Real Estate and VAT.